pbeshai/peterbeshai.com/_posts/2016-10-29-Scatterplot-in-D3-v4-with-Voronoi-Interaction.md

 ```
 {: .language-js}

-And with that, we now have a scatterplot!
+We now have a scatterplot! 🎉

 ![Scatterplot](/vis/scatterplot-voronoi/scatterplot.png)

 With that out of the way, let's take a look at how we can use a voronoi diagram to add interactivity to the chart.

 <a name="voronoi"></a>